nhatlong8905/py_automation_demo/README.md

 # Test Automation Project

-py_automation_demo is implemented using Selenium binding Python (3.) and PyTest framework The collection of tests contains:
+py_automation_demo is implemented using Selenium binding Python (3.) and PyTest framework.
+The collection of tests contains:
 - report temperature tests